 My back was always achy from leaning over and holding their bottles.

 Once they could hold the bottles themselves it made my life so much easier!
-This is probably the twin milestone that made my life the easiest!
+Of all the twin milestones, this is probably the one that made my life the easiest!

 P.S.
 How stinking cute are they??
 You can buy the TwinZ here.

 Twin Milestone #7: They Feed Themselves